 (Don't worry; it's easy.)
 Good news!
 We do NOT assign seats at the ceremony, so your guests won't need tickets to attend.
 You WILL, however, need to pick up your name card up to three weeks in advance during regular business hours (8 a.m. to 5 p.m.).
 Undergraduates: Pick up your name card in the Student Services Center in 117 Stauffer-Flint.
 Graduate students: Pick up your name card from Jammie Johnson in 115 Stauffer-Flint.
 You will fill out your name card and bring it to the graduation ceremony so the announcer can read your name as you cross the stage.
 The card will also be used to identify you in your graduation photo.
 Make sure you fill it out carefully and completely (including the phonetic spelling of your name, if you think it's needed).
 When you pick up your name card, you also will fill out a graduation survey so that we have your permanent address and career plans on file.
 We want to stay in touch with you after graduation, send you The Jayhawk Journalist alumni magazine and learn the great things you do in your career and life.

 Show up on time.

-Report to the Lied Center on Saturday, May 13, at the appropriate time.
+Report to the Lied Center on Saturday, May 12, 2018.
+Please report to the Pavilion area in the Lied Center before 8:10 a.m. to gather with the rest of the graduates before the processional.
+We will start lining up for the processional at 8:20 a.m.
 Please be on time, wear your cap and gown, and don't forget to bring your name card!
 School staff and faculty will direct you from there, so you can relax, have fun and enjoy the celebration and cheering.
 (There is always a lot of cheering.)

 Bring your completed name card.